-A risk factor is something that increases your likelihood of getting a disease or condition.
+A risk factor is something that increases your chance of an illness.

 Exposure to Cigarette Smoke